 - How can you be aware if your application is firing an exceptions, and why?

-As mentioned at the beginning of the article Server monitoring works installing an agent at the server level, so “outside” of your application, so it’s virtually impossible to look at your application from the outside to know what’s going on inside your code.
+As mentioned at the beginning of the article Server monitoring works installing an agent at the server level, so “outside” of your application.
+But it’s really hard to look at your application from the outside and know what’s going on inside your code.

 Application monitoring finally focus you on “application” 🙆🙆.